 A comprehensive global database of private companies and investors activities.
 Contains advanced searches for private companies, investors, and deals information (especially private equity and venture capital).
 Also great for news on emerging markets.
 An excellent resource for startups and entrepreneurship research.
 (NOTE: You must create an account using your CMU email).

-The Data Citation Index on the Web of Science (WoS) provides a single point of access to quality research data from repositories across disciplines and around the world.
+On the Web of Science (WoS), this provides a single point of access to quality research data from repositories across disciplines and around the world.
 Access an array of data across subjects and regions, providing a comprehensive picture of research output to understand data in context and maximize research efforts.
 Find the Data Citation Index database on the WoS homepage from the top dropdown menu next to Search.

-Derwent Innovations Index® on the Web of Science facilitates rapid, precise patent searching, letting you conduct patent and citation searches of inventions in chemical, electrical, electronic, and mechanical engineering.
+On the Web of Science, facilitates rapid, precise patent searching, letting you conduct patent and citation searches of inventions in chemical, electrical, electronic, and mechanical engineering.
 Find Derwent on the Web of Science home page from the top drop-down menu next to Search.

 MEDLINE®, available on the Web of Science, is the U.S. National Library of Medicine® (NLM®) premier bibliographic database, covering biomedicine and life sciences topics.
 Accessing MEDLINE through Web of Science™ allows the exploration and navigation of citation data.
 It contains nearly eleven million records from over 7,300 different publications from 1965 to present.
 Find MEDLINE on the Web of Science home page from the top dropdown menu next to Search.